Texas water shortages persist; 'fragile' power grid returns to life

 “The grid is still fragile,” she said, noting cold weather would persist for a few days, which would “put pressure on these power plants that have just come back on.”

-President Joe Biden said he would accelerate federal emergency assistance for Texas and had directed his administration to identify other resources to aid the state.
+President Joe Biden said he would accelerate federal emergency assistance for Texas and had directed his administration to identify other resources to help the state.

 Biden said he would meet with the head of the Federal Emergency Management Agency (FEMA) on Friday and ask him to issue a major disaster declaration to speed up aid.